ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5A-docker-06-compose-operations/README.md

     return 'Hello World!
 I have been seen {} times.\n'.format(count)
 ```

-- Create another file called `requirements.txt` in your project folder, and add `flask` and `redis` as package list.
+- Create another file called `requirements.txt` in your project folder, and add `flask` and `redis` to the package list.

 ```bash
 flask